Lost Children: Abortion, Miscarriage, Stillbirth, Adoption and Other Absent Children

 Incidents of abortion, miscarriage, still birth and early childhood death are painfully common experiences in families.
 More children are lost through adoption, denial and other situations, unique to each family system.

 Current social and political controversy aside, helping and healing professionals need positive and helpful tools to support women, men and families to acknowledge, grieve and move forward.
 Adults who come from a family where a child was lost in early years – and even long-ago generations – are often surprised to learn that they have been subtly impacted by this family loss.
+Many more mourn the children who never "were" -- the wished-for children they dreamed of but could not birth.

 The methods of psychodrama and Family Constellations, both of which consider the family as a system and the social roles that we play within the system, offer routes to healing and comfort.